ckhai01/Telegram-News-Bot/README.md

 - Search for news articles via Telegram

 ## Download
-Download "News Bot.py" and add in your Telegram API key.
+Click on "Code" and "Download ZIP" to download the Python file.
 Feel free to make changes to the shambolic code as you see fit!